sachsy/hacks-n-notes/shell/linux-cli.md

 The `$` shows that the current user is a **normal user**

 The `#` shows that the user is a **root user** (administrator)

+## Important Directories & files

+- `home/` is where the user directories are.
+- `/var/log/` is where the system logs are.
+- `/var/log/dmesg/` the boot log.